SMPyBandits/SMPyBandits/SparseBandits.md

 FIXME run some simulations and explain them!

-> These illustrations come from my article, [[Structure and Sparsity of Stochastic Multi-Arm Bandits, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX).
+> These illustrations come from my (work in progress) article, [[Structure and Sparsity of Stochastic Multi-Arm Bandits, Lilian Besson and Emilie Kaufmann, 2018]](https://hal.inria.fr/hal-XXX).

 ----